IrregDraken/A.D.A.M.V1/README.md

 ---

+## Future Goals

+* Persistent memory systems
+* Adaptive personality modules
+* AI-assisted automation workflows
+* Web dashboard integration
+* Device and gateway connectivity
+* Scalable cloud infrastructure
+* Advanced conversational intelligence

+---

 ## Vision

-A.D.A.M represents the foundation of a larger evolving AI ecosystem focused on adaptive systems, intelligent automation, and future-facing human-AI interaction.
+A.D.A.M represents the foundation of a larger evolving AI ecosystem focused on intelligent automation, adaptive systems, and future-facing human-AI interaction.

 This project is being developed publicly as an evolving experimental architecture.